vlavrynovych/msr/docs/guides/writing-migrations.md

 ```

 {: .warning }
-If a migration throws an error, MSR will automatically restore the database from backup.
+If a migration throws an error, MSR will automatically rollback using your configured strategy (backup restore, down() methods, or both).

 ### 5. Use Transactions (If Supported)